 Thanksgiving is just around the corner!
 Whether you’re hosting Thanksgiving or traveling to spend the holiday with family or friends, it’s a busy time for families, with lots of planning and preparation involved.
-To help keep the kids entertained, with minimal effort for mom and dad, we searched the web and Pinterest to find some easy and fun crafts and activities they’re sure to love.
+To help keep the kids entertained, with minimal effort for mom and dad, we collected and created some easy and fun crafts and activities they’re sure to love.

 It can be tough for young kids to wait for Thanksgiving dinner to be ready, and even harder for them to sit still through the long meal!
 Many of these activities would be great to give kids something to do before or after dinner.

 For kids who always want to help, we’ve included some festive crafts they can make to decorate your house and table for the holiday.
 And when we could, we included activities that have some educational value—to keep those brains busy, too!

 Check out these Thanksgiving crafts for kids and let us know in the comments which ones are your favorites!

 First, head out for a nature walk and find some pinecones.
 Then you just need a bit of felt, some craft feathers, and of course, some googly eyes.
 Use kid-safe glue (instead of hot glue) and this is a craft that kids can do with minimal supervision.
 To add a little learning as you hunt for pinecones, check out this article on what a pinecone is.
 Did you know there are male and female pinecones?

 A branch, some construction paper leaves, and a few things to be thankful for: that’s all you need to make this thankful tree!
 Have the whole family add leaves with the things they’re thankful for.
 Use it as cute fall décor or as a centerpiece for your Thanksgiving table.